liger1978/mattermost/README.md

 ##### `file_name`

-The filename of the remote remote Mattermost server release archive.
+The filename of the remote Mattermost server release archive.
 Defaults to `mattermost.tar.gz`.

 ##### `version`